-2. Monitoring apparatus and installation
+2. Monitoring apparatus and installation:

-The power generated by the three 21.33MW generators will be supplied to Ban Thabok Substation through 115kV transmission line and then distributed in Lao Power Grid which is connected with Thailand Power Grid.
-The power supplied to and input from Lao Power Grid were measured by 2 sets of meters (M1, M2) installed on 115kV line.
-M1 is main meter while M2 served as backup meter.
-The accuracy of the meters is no less than 0.5S.
+The power generated by the two 43MW generators will be supplied to transformer substation through a 115 kV two-circuit transmission line to Lao Power Grid which is connected with Thailand Power Grid.
+The power supplied to and input from Lao Power Grid were measured by 2 sets of meters (M1, M1' and M2, M2') installed on two 230kV lines respectively.
+M1 and M2 served as main meters while M1' and M2' served as backup meter.
+The accuracy of the meters is 0.2S.
 The monitoring diagram is as following:

 The meters will be installed in accordance with relevant national or international standard.
-Before the operation of the project, the metering equipments will be clarified and examined by the project owner and the power grid company according to the above regulation.
+Before the operation of the project, the metering equipment will be clarified and examined by the project owner and the power grid company according to the above regulation.

-3. Data collection
+3. Data collection: